tjuuljensen/get-linux-image/README.md

 # get-linux-image

+## This repo is archived
+I have implemented the functionality of ths repo in my ride-fedora repository, and that is where I will maintain it in the future.

+## About
 Tool to help download image files for all major Linux distributions

 Syntax (planned):  [--all | --minimal | --distro fedora|ubuntu|debian|raspian|slackware|arch|suse|kali] [--torrent | --iso] [--lts | --latest] --amd64 --i386 --lite --dvd --help --target-directory